-Here is a list of some free wedding venues in and around the Columbia, SC metro area where you can have your marriage ceremony.
+Here is a list of mostly free wedding venues in and around the Columbia, SC metro area where you can have your marriage ceremony.
 Be aware that the term “Free”means a small group, not a big event.
 If you want to set up chairs, decorate, etc. then usually you will have to get an event permit or rent the facility.
-All of the links take you the location’s Google Maps page for easy navigation
+All of the links take you the location’s Google Maps page for easy navigation.

 South Carolina Statehouse (has very nice grounds and if inclement weather you can hold the ceremony at the top of the Capitol building steps under the large portico)